Pandian Stores: Plot

 On the other hand, Janardanan is enraged upon learning that Meena is pregnant and no one informed him.
 After much convincing, Janardanan agrees to meet Meena.
 His wife asks her to come to her house and stay for a few days.
 Moorthy and Dhanam ask Jeeva to accompany Meena but refuses to go.
 Somehow, they manage to convince Jeeva and he half-heartedly leaves with Meena.

 Janardhan includes Jeeva in all of his business dealings.
 Later, Kathir and Mullai request that Dhanam come to the hospital.
 But she refuses.
 Mulla later becomes ill and isolates herself.
 Soon, Meena detects a threat to her unborn child.
 Janardhan afterwards lashes out at her family.

 Meanwhile, Kathir is detained when a moneylender disparages Mulla.
 Mulla donates her jewels as payment for Murugan's debts.
-The family prepares for Meena's Baby Shower.
+The family prepares for Meena's baby shower.
 Meena goes into labor shortly after the ceremony and has a daughter.
 Meena and her daughter are confined to her father's home.
 Later, Kathir and Mulla travel to Chennai, where she understands Kathir is not guilty.

 Dhanam and her family go to the temple, when Kamakshi cries out, claiming that Moorthy is liable for Dhanam's infertility.
 Moorthy and Dhanam are confronted by Lakshmi.
 Dhanam later arranges a nuptial night for Kathir and Mulla.
 After learning of her parents' deaths, the family invites Aishwarya into their home.

-Janardhan organises a baby-naming ceremony for Meena's baby, who later receives the name 'Kayalveli'.
+Janardhan organises a baby-naming ceremony for Meena's baby, who is later named Kayalveli.

 Kayal causes Meena and Jeeva problems.
 Meena is concerned as Kayal sobs uncontrollably and blames Dhanam for failing to care for her.
-Meanwhile, Dhanam is worried and chooses to have herself tested for pregnancy.
+Meanwhile, Dhanam worries and chooses to have herself tested for pregnancy.
 She discovers she is pregnant and decides to keep it a secret.
 Janardhan causes mayhem and urges Meena to stay with him.
 Dhanam informs Moorthy of her pregnancy.
 On Mulla's birthday, Kathir surprises her by taking her to the temple.

 Moorthy informs everyone about Dhanam's pregnancy.
 Meena returns home after discovering this.
 The family organizes an event to commemorate Dhanam's pregnancy.
 Dhanam is told not to perform any housework.
 Mulla accepts her responsibilities.
 Lakshmi and Dhanam reprimand Mulla for cooking recklessly.
 Later, Meena's aunt Rasathi pays her a visit, intending to separate her from the Pandian Stores family.
 Rasathi's unusual conduct irritates the family.
 Meena understands the truth and expels her.